Jim

 Bonds.

-This is the kind of coincidence chain for which conspiracy theorists are famous.
+This is the kind of coincidence chain that raises the eyebrows of many researchers.

 Add to it that in his 1999 biowarfare book, Biowarfare in America,